 In late 2016, I had the unique opportunity to be part of a great initiative with the Children’s Hospice Association of Scotland (@SupportCHAS) in projects to help research and advise on the concept of employee wellbeing .
 By interviewing a number of employees within both hospices and the head office, my findings informed the Director of Organisational Development regarding the concept, status and potential of employee wellbeing within CHAS operations.
 I have also participated in drafting the findings from in-house surveys to help inform best policy practices.
 Currently, I’m conducting policy research and drafting briefs for the Chief Executive on various aspects of children’s rights and welfare throughout Scotland and the UK.
 The great people at CHAS are fabulous and really help me better understand how charities operate and the ways they impact local communities.

-In May and June 2017, May 2018 and May 2019, I ran 5k and 10k races with the Edinburgh Marathon Festival and Cancer Research UK’s Race for Life!
+In May and June 2017, May 2018, May 2019, & May 2021, I ran 5k and 10k races with the Edinburgh Marathon Festival and Cancer Research UK’s Race for Life!
 Due to the support of various friends and family, I was able to raise £392 for Cancer Research UK in May 2018.
 These races were awesome experiences and hopefully I can continue to do some more in the future.

 Second World War Society, Edinburgh Student’s Union Association